Using Fuzzy Search in AML queries

 Complex search

 Sometimes also known as multi-faceted search, complex search allows you to add several distinct data types to your search queries.
-Add a country and date of birth to your search term to enhance search results.
+For example, you can add a country and date of birth to your search term to enhance search results.

 By default, SEON will include all name matches in your search results regardless of date of birth and country data.
-As official sources are sometimes lacking on date of birth and country data this is the best way to ensure that sanctioned individuals or criminals aren't missed by checks due to incomplete information.
+As official sources sometimes lack date of birth and country data this is the best way to ensure that sanctioned individuals or criminals aren't missed by checks due to incomplete information.

 Why use Fuzzy Search